fbpx

 Skip to main content

-Wedding Tips: Photography by Angela Ward Brown
+Wedding Photography Advice | Angela Ward Brown

-News Published 25/09/2024 , words
+Weddings Published 25/09/2024 , words

-So, we sat down with Angela and asked: where do you even start when searching for a wedding photographer?
+So Angela, where do you even start when searching for a wedding photographer?

 “Firstly, you need to figure out what it is you want.
-Are you looking for someone who will take you away for an hour for editorial portraits, a documentary photographer who will record the day as it happens without intervention, someone who specialises in formal family shots, someone who hides behind a bush like a secret squirrel, or a photographer that mucks in and joins your day like a highly enthusiastic guest – or maybe a mix of all the above.”
+Are you looking for someone who will take you away for an hour for editorial portraits, a documentary photographer who will record the day as it happens without intervention, someone who specialises in formal family shots, someone who hides behind a bush like a secret squirrel, or a photographer that mucks in and joins your day like a highly enthusiastic guest – or maybe a mix of all the above.

-“Secondly, you need to talk to them.
+Secondly, you need to talk to them.
 Once you’ve found someone who’s pictures you like the look of, give them a call or setup a zoom.
 Your photographer is going to be someone who you spend a lot of time with on the day and they should be able to describe how they’ll act around you and what they’ll want from you.
 Ask questions, chat with them, and make sure they’re a person you’ll be happy to hang out with all day and someone you can trust to be honest with what they’ll provide for you”

 “Your photography will be a big spend, and it needs to be.
 It will be the thing that you take away from your wedding and will use for decades to come.
 Photos are like magic.
 Even as we snap away a million times a day on our phones, the photos that mean something to us will transport us back to a moment.
 When your memory fades, a photo of your mate Chris doing an ill-advised enthusiastic dance at 10pm whilst wearing a kilt in a ‘traditional’ manner and that moment your mum had a little cry when she noticed you smiling more than you ever have before, will re-spark that memory in your head.
 So, consider what proportion of the wedding budget should go towards this.
 There is no wrong answer, it will likely be more than you imagined, but you need a safe pair of hands on this.”